 The Kirribilli Loop

 They rode under the north side of the bridge and continued on their tour.
 The underside of the northern end of the SHB – Sydney Harbour Bridge – is very interesting.
 The Kirribilli Loop was finished by riding past Luna Park and the North Sydney Olympic Pool.
-So far, the birthday present Harley tour.
+So far, the in memory of dad celebration is a lot of fun.

 They continued riding on through North Sydney and Crows Nest before joining River Road.
 It is a fun road to ride on.
 River Road leads to Burns Bay Road which, in turn, leads to another bridge but not one of the main three.